zazyaka/my-first-github-repository/README.md

 # my-first-github-repository
-Here is my first repository
+Here is my first repository.
+Here is update directly from github